painter105/mprog_project/PROCESS.md

 # Day 12
 Added second graph for outgoing refugees and changed colors for each graph.
-Started working on pie chart.
+Started working on pie chart / donut.
 End of the day: pie chart working (but not updating)

+# Day 13
+Tried to let the pie chart update.
+But because of the text on the slices, it seems inpossible :( Started over again, and this time used an example from internet which already has text labels and also has and update function.

+# Day 14
+Because the solution for the pie chart yesterday has a part to "initialise" and a part to update (which needs to reach the variables from the init part), I tried to make a class for the pie chart, but D3 doesn't like it, so it is not possible.
+In the end I made a function for the init part, which returns the SVG element, which then is stored in a variable, so the update function can use that.
+End of the day: 2 pie charts (->donut) working.
+(Only text from small slices overlaps)>